solo-fsw/eprime-lpt-sample-tasks/README.md

 WritePort LPTAddress, 0
 ```

-**Make sure to not run your task in windowed mode.** Some issues have been encountered when sending markers with E-Prime in windowed mode (some markers would not arrive).
+**Make sure to not run your task in windowed mode.** Some issues have been encountered when sending markers with E-Prime in windowed mode (some markers may not arrive).